-- Measure and Analyse the Resilience Score of each workflow
+- Measure and Analyse the Resilience Score of each chaos scenario

 Litmus itself is composed of microservices.
 And we made sure that by adding the above features for 2.0, seamlessly integrates the additional microservices in conjunction with the existing one.
 Litmus 2.0 is completely backwards compatible.
 No features are deprecated.

-The migration path is about constructing new artifacts such as Chaos Workflows that include the current chaos experiments in use by the users.
+The migration path is about constructing new artifacts such as Chaos Scenarios that include the current chaos experiments in use by the users.

 Below is a high level comparison between Litmus 1.x and Litmus 2.0 providing a holistic view of the feature additions you get in Litmus 2.0.